 - 2. Seal the bottom return opening of the unit with airtight panels capable of supporting the weight of a person. - 3.
 Identify the location of any return air sensors or smoke detector.
 Relocate as needed to ensure the sensor/smoke detector pickup is properly in the return air stream. - 4.
 Using a return duct with a minimum 3/4 in. flange, connect the return duct to the side of the unit around the openings in the side of the unit.
 Use a single duct to cover both openings.
 Ensure the ductwork is properly sealed against the side of the unit.
 Use a flex connection to minimize vibration.
-See Fig. 4 for horizontal return duct dimension for field converted units.
+See Fig. 5 for horizontal return duct dimension for field converted units.

-Fig. 4 - Side Return Air Conversion
+Fig. 5 - Side Return Air Conversion

+Develop a plan for servicing outdoor air screens with horizontal ducts, as the duct can obstruct screen access.
+Ensure sufficient spacing is left between the return duct and bottom of the outdoor air hoods.
 Follow AMCA (Air Movement and Control Association) guidelines relating to ductwork connections to the unit.
-These guidelines recommend a minimum 2-1/2 equivalent duct diameters of straight duct connected to supply air inlet and outlet openings before any transitions, fittings, dampers, etc. Failure to adhere to these guidelines may result in system affects which can impact the unit's ability to achieve published performance.
+These guidelines recommend a minimum 2-1/2 equivalent duct diameters of straight duct connected to supply air inlet and outlet openings before any transitions, fittings, dampers, etc. Failure to adhere to these guidelines may result in system affects, which can impact the unit's ability to achieve published performance.

 For units with horizontal return, barometric relief and power exhaust are field-installed in the return duct.
 Review accessory installation instructions for details and dimensional requirements.

-See "Power Exhaust Relocated to Side Return Duct (for CRP-WREXH033B00, 034B00, 035B00)" on page 25 for power exhaust relocation details.
+See "Power Exhaust Relocated to Side Return Duct (for CRP-WREXH033B00, 034B00, 035B00)" on page 30 for power exhaust relocation details.